Subanana vs Rev (2026): A Documentation-Based Comparison

 - Pick Rev if your work is English-heavy or English+Spanish, you need human-verified transcription for accuracy-critical projects (legal, broadcast, healthcare), HIPAA / CJIS compliance is required, or you have very high monthly transcription volume per user (5,000-10,000 min/seat).

 - The shape of the choice: Rev is the enterprise incumbent — human safety net, broad compliance posture, high per-seat minutes.
 Subanana is the multilingual + live-event specialist.
-If your job is "transcribe English audio at scale, sometimes with human review," Rev. If your job involves Cantonese, mixed-language content, or live captioning for events, Subanana.
+If your job is "transcribe English audio at scale, sometimes with human review," Rev. If your job involves mixed-language or code-switched content, or live captioning for events, Subanana.

 Pricing snapshot (May 2026)